kryherd/FIRE/FIRE_preprocessing.md

 2. Within each trial for each run, click on the "Import Area of Interest" button, and load the corresponding Area of Interest (these AoIs are located in AreasOfInterest folder).
 Then, click on the trial, scroll down to the `Interest Area Set` field, and select the right interest area.
 This part is a little tedious!
 When you are done, save out the file as `<subjectNumber>_IndivEDFs`.
 Do **not** close the file.

-3. Copy the script "extractScannerPulseTime.sh" into the Session_Data folder (which will be located in the <subjectNumber>_IndivEDFs.res folder).
+3. Copy the script `extractScannerPulseTime.sh` into the Session_Data folder (which will be located in the <subjectNumber>_IndivEDFs.res folder).
 Navigate to that folder.
 Run it with `tcsh extractScannerPulseTime.sh`.
 (Note: You must be in `tcsh` to do this).
 This creates the file `scannerStartTimes.txt`, with the scanner onset time next to each run number.

 4. Go back to your EDF files in DataViewer, and click on Analysis -> Trial Variable Manager.
 Click the little page icon to create a new variable.
 Under Label, enter `ScannerPulseTime`.
 Under Default Value, enter 0.
 Under Definition, enter "Time when scanner started."
 Select `ScannerPulseTime` in the list and use the arrow button to place it right below `scanrun`.
 Press OK.